If your computer is suffering from High CPU Usage by OneDrive, you can find below the steps to fix this problem in Windows 10.

 If you change your mind, you can always install OneDrive back on your computer from Microsoft Store and start using Microsoft’s Cloud Storage service.

-For more information about this, you can refer to: How to Disable or Uninstall OneDrive in Windows 10
+For more information about this, you can refer to: How to Disable or Uninstall OneDrive.

 2. Restart OneDrive

-Just like restarting the computer, restarting any app, program or service has the potential to clear stuck programs, which might be causing the problem on your computer.
+Just like restarting the computer, restarting any app, program or service has the potential to clear stuck programs, which might be causing the High CPU usage problem on your computer.

 Right click on the Start Button and click on Task Manager > On the Task Manager screen, right-click on Microsoft OneDrive Setup and click on End Task.